-Thinking about the way these Jets games have been playing out reminds me of a scene from, what is in my opinion the best show in television history, “The Wire.”
+The way these Jets games have been playing out is reminiscent of a scene from the television show, “The Wire.”

 “The Wire,” was an HBO series that never garnered the same commercial success as a show like, “The Soprano’s,” but it was an absolute hit among critics and had one of the most loyal and dedicated fan bases of any television series, a feeling Jets fans should have little trouble relating to.

-The scene I’m referring to has the character of a drug dealer named Stringer Bell addressing his loyal subjects and lecturing them about not doing a good enough job.
+The scene has the character of a drug dealer named Stringer Bell addressing his loyal subjects and lecturing them about not doing a good enough job.

-Obviously the context of the scene has absolutely nothing to do with football, but I can’t help but think if Stringer Bell was the one giving the Jets a pep talk he would recite the exact speech he gave in the scene I’m talking about.
+Obviously the context of the scene has absolutely nothing to do with football, but one would imagine if Stringer Bell was the one giving the Jets a pep talk he would recite the exact speech he gave in this scene.

 In said scene, after Bell’s crew got caught slipping, he unleashed an angry tirade on them for being complacent and for thinking what they were doing, just coasting by on name and reputation, would be enough.